skip to main content

 The best TV service for watching the NBA All-Star Game needs to offer TNT, but it also needs to be available in your area.
 Enter your zip code below to see which TV providers are accessible to you.

 Sadly, there’s no way to access TNT to watch the NBA All-Star Game without signing up for a TV plan.
 But some live TV streaming services offer free trials, so you can get the NBA All-Star Game and other All-Star Weekend coverage without paying a monthly fee.
-Usually, YouTube TV provides a lengthy free trial that you can take advantage of.
+Usually, DIRECTV STREAM and YouTube TV provide free trials that you can take advantage of.

 If you go this route, just remember to cancel your subscription before the end of your trial period to avoid paying for the next month.
 Also, most free trials only apply to new subscribers.
 If you signed up for the service before, you’d need to use a different email address and payment method.